Jeremy Bouman, Founder & CEO

 Bryan is currently teaching in the Nebraska State Penitentiary and the Lincoln Correctional Center.

-Erica Raetz, Reentry Supervisor
+Erica Raetz, Director of Reentry

 Erica received her Bachelor’s in Social Work with a minor in Criminal Justice from Texas Christian University (TCU).
 She recently graduated from Columbia University with a Master’s in Social Work (MSW).